Capevace/wordpress-plugin-updater/README.md

 # wordpress-plugin-updater
 The WordPress Plugin Integration for the WordPress License Server.

+## Preamble
+This is a forked repository of the original code of [Capevace/wordpress-plugin-updater](https://github.com/Capevace/wordpress-plugin-updater).
+This forked repository is also published to packagist so it can be installed through composer.
+Please note the npm script `npm run replace` that replaces the original `smoolabs`/`Capevace` namespaces with `MatthiasWeb` and `matzeeable` to avoid namespace conflicts.
+The Thanks goes to
+Capevace (original author), this repository simply adds some modifications to meet the needs for MatthiasWeb plugins.

 ## Usage
 There's two ways you can integrate this and enable automatic updates for your own plugin.